Matt Draper - Tonga 2018

 Inside is a Stove, with tea and coffee making facilities and a fully functional toilet.

-The advantage of this boat is our skipper will be operating from a second level giving him a much better field of view to spot Humpbacks, this coupled with fast cruising speeds gives us the best chance of finding whales to swim with.
+The advantage of this boat is our skipper will be operating from a second level giving him a much better field of view to spot Humpback whales and other marine life, this coupled with a more than adequate cruising speed gives us one of the better chances of finding whales.

 Feel free to click here to view an image of the boat.